Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/02-Creational-PatternsPt.2/Lesson2.md

 2. The factory method executes using the passed-in arguments to create an instance of the desired class.
 3. Once the instance of the desired class is created, the factory method returns to the calling component a reference to the newly-created object of the desired class.

-#### Benefits
-1. Factory Method pattern makes the codebase more flexible to add or remove new types.
-2. It is simple to implement.
-3. It is often combined with the Singleton and Object Pool patterns.

-#### When to use

-The goal of this pattern is to encapsulate a **thing** for which optional variations of that thing are needed.

-Use it when there is a choice to be made between classes that implement a shared protocol or base class.

-This pattern works when a calling component can rely on the existence of only one single base type
-- __*do not*__ use it if there is no single common base class or shared protocol.

 ## In Class Activity I (15 min)

 In the code below, all vehicles are to be created using the `CarFactory` protocol's `create()` function.